rafaelmchaves/nomad_compass/README.md

 # nomad_compass
-Api that shows the prices and better routes to digital nomads
+Microservice that shows the prices and better routes to digital nomads.